The Art of Math

 Mathematical Thinking at Work

 As a result, students in first and second grade developed a deep understanding of two-dimensional (rhombus, square, triangle, circle, parallelogram, trapezoid, etc.) and three-dimensional (cube, cuboid, pyramid, cone, sphere, cylinder, etc.) shapes.
-They were studied works of fine art and their history.
+They studied works of fine art and their history.
 They honed their skills making observations, learning about perspective, and grappling with concepts like number, vertical/horizontal positioning, negative space, and size.
 They learned how to measure and produce accurate three-dimensional scale models based on a 1:1 ratio of two dimensional work–specifically, measuring a projection of the painting that was the same size and dimensions of the physical base of the model.

 A constructivist approach